Do I need a copy of my real estate license in order to join?

 I do not have my real estate license; can I be a MAAR member?

 Yes, affiliate memberships are available.
 As stated in the MAAR bylaws, Section 4(membership) 5b, there are five categories of membership.
-These include: REALTOR® Members, Institute Affiliate Members, Affiliate members, Senior Members and Support Affiliate Members.
+These include: REALTOR® Members, Institute Affiliate Members, Affiliate members, Senior Members and Unlicensed Assistant Members.
 Affiliate members are typically home inspectors, mortgage brokers, title companies, home stagers, etc.

 How much does it cost to join?